Finnish Lapland has been trending hard for the last few winters. Especially among families with excited kids eagerly awaiting Christmas Day.

 What Clothes to Wear in Lapland

 The golden rule for Lapland is layers.
-Think of yourself as a human onion.
-The more layers, the better.
+Think of yourself as a human onion; the more layers, the better.
+Not just for warmth, but because peeling them off is oddly satisfying after coming back indoors.
+Start with these essentials.

-- Thermal base layers - Thermal base layers are your new best friends.
+- Thermal base layers: Thermal base layers are your new best friends.
 You'll need long-sleeved tops and thermal leggings.
 Look for merino wool or high-performance synthetics.
 But do avoid cotton, as it's as useful as a chocolate teapot in the cold.

-- Mid layers - Including fleece tops, wool jumpers or insulated hoodies.
+- Mid layers: Including fleece tops, wool jumpers or insulated hoodies.
 Anything that traps heat without turning you into the Michelin Man is good.

-- Outer layers - These need to be waterproof, windproof and warm.
+- Outer layers: These need to be waterproof, windproof and warm.
 A proper winter jacket and ski trousers are non-negotiable.
 Bonus points if they're stylish enough for an Instagram photo.

 Accessories